openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

   restoring it in case of rollback)
 - Migrating internal data (like Kubernetes storage or etcd schema) to newer version
-- Block upgrades in case of version bump being too big
+- Block data migration if MicroShift version skew is unsupported

 Design aims to implement following principles:
 - Keep it simple, optimize later